biojava/biojava.github.io/_wikis/DazzleQuickStartGuide.md

 select properties then the J2EE tab, then select the jar files as before to be added to the project.

--   go to project properties again and select the source tab- then tick the resources folder and ok.
+-   go to project properties again and select the java build path, source tab- then click "add resources" tick the resources folder and ok.

 Configure using dazzle.xml
 --------------------------